-- The persecution of supporters of independence of East Timor in Same subdistrict, Manufahi district, in particular the villagers of Orema, Datina, Grotu Lau, Orluli, Leubrema and Suri-Rema between April 1999 and September 1999. - 39 The Prosecutor described also how the accused Romeiro Tilman was responsible among others for: - The Murder of Armindo da Costa (Armindo Tilman) and Carlito da Costa (Alberto Ximenes) on or about 30 August 1999 in Datina Village, Same Sub-District, Manufahi District, - The imprisonment or other severe deprivation of physical liberty in violation of fundamental rules of International Law, of villagers from Grotu Lau, Leubrema and Orema from 30 August 1999 to about 4 September 1999 in Leubrema village, - The imprisonment or other severe deprivation of physical liberty in violation of fundamental rules of International Law, of villagers from Datina, Grotu Lau, Leubrema and Orema from about 5 September 1999 to about 9 September 1999 in Datina village, - The Deportation or Forcible Transfer of population from Same Sub-District, in particular from Grotu Lau Village, Orema, Datina, Leubrema, Trilolo and other neighbouring villages, to West Timor during September 1999, - The persecution of supporters of independence of East Timor in Same subdistrict, Manufahi district, in particular the villagers of Orema, Datina, Grotu Lau, Orluli, Leubrema and Suri-Rema between April 1999 and September 1999. - The Prosecutor underlined that those acts or omissions by both accused persons were undertaken as part of a widespread or systematic attack directed against the civilian population, especially targeting those who were considered to be pro-independence, linked to or sympathetic to the independence cause for East Timor, with knowledge of the attack. - According to the Prosecutor both accused persons were individually criminally responsible for the crimes alleged in this indictment in violation of Section 14 of UNTAET Regulation 2000/15.
+- Murders of Armindo Da Costa (Armindo Tilman) and Carlito Da Costa (Alberto Ximenes) on or about 30 August 1999 in Datina village, Same sub-district, Manuhafi District. - Murder of Lorenço Tilman, on or about 9 September 1999 in Datina Village, Same Sub-District, Manufahi District. - The Prosecutor described also how João Sarmento was responsible for: The Deportation and Forcible Transfer of population from Same Sub-District, in particular from Grotu Lau Village, Orema, Datina, Leubrema, Trilolo and other neighbouring villages, to West Timor during September 1999. - 32 The Prosecutor described also how the Accused João Sarmento was responsible also for the persecution of supporters of independence of East Timor in Same sub-district, Manufahi district, in particular the villagers of Orema, Datina, Grotu Lau, Orluli, Leubrema and Suri-Rema between April 1999 and September 1999. - The Prosecutor underlined that those acts or omissions by the accused were undertaken as part of a widespread or systematic attack directed against the civilian population, especially targeting those who were considered to be proindependence, linked to or sympathetic to the independence cause for East Timor, with knowledge of the attack. - According to the Prosecutor the accused was individually criminally responsible for the crimes alleged in this indictment in violation of Section 14 of UNTAET Regulation 2000/15.
 Under section 14.2 and 14.3(a) to (c) individual criminal responsibility results if the individual committed, planned, instigated, ordered, solicited, induced, aided, abetted or otherwise assisted in the commission of the crimes, or attempted commission.
-Individual criminal responsibility also results if an individual in any other way contributes to the commission or attempted commission of the crime, if such contribution is intentional and is either (i) made with the aim of furthering the criminal activity or purpose of a group; or (ii) is made with the knowledge of the intention of the group to commit the crime.
+Individual criminal responsibility also results if an individual in any other way contributes to the commission or attempted commission of the crime, if such contribution is intentional and is either (i) made with the aim of furthering the criminal activity or purpose of a group; or (ii) is made with the knowledge of the intention of the group to commit the crime. - In their agreement, the Public Prosecutor and the Defense requested the Court to sentence João Sarmento to 8 (eight) years of imprisonment for Count 15, to 8 (eight) years imprisonment for count 17, and to 5 (five) years imprisonment for count 18.

-- According to the Prosecutor, Benjamin Sarmento and Romeiro Tilman were criminally responsible as superiors for the acts of their subordinates in violation of Section 16 of UNTAET Regulation 2000/15.
-Superior criminal responsibility is the responsibility of a superior for the acts of their subordinates if the superior knew or had reason to know that the subordinate was about to commit such acts or had done so, and the superior failed to take necessary steps or reasonable measures to prevent such acts or to punish the perpetrators thereof. - In her final statement, the Public Prosecutor requested the Court to sentence Benjamin Sarmento to 12 (twelve) years of imprisonment for Count 1, to 9 (nine) years imprisonment for count 2, to 9 (nine) years of imprisonment for count 3, to 12 (twelve) years imprisonment for count 5 and to 5 (five) years imprisonment for count 8.
-Regarding the accused Romeiro Tilman the Prosecutor asked for a sentence of 8 (eight) years of imprisonment for count 10 and of 5 (five) years for count 13. - Both Benjamin Sarmento and Romeiro Tilman admitted the allegations in the indictment with respect to the charges to which they pleaded guilty.
-They admitted the allegations contained in the paragraphs 10 to 21, 22 to 48, 49 to 56, and 57 to 78 of the indictment.
-They further admitted that as Commander and deputy Commander of Tim Sasurut ABLAI militia in Holarua, they, among others, were responsible: for Murder and Deportation or Forcible Transfer of population from Same Sub-District, in particular from Grotu Lau Village, Orema, Datina, Leubrema, Trilolo and other neighboring villages, during September 1999. - 50 Both accused persons admitted also that the crimes listed above (to which they were unequivocally and unconditionally admitting) were committed as part of a widespread and systematic attack against a civilian population with knowledge of the attack. - 51 From the submissions of the Public Prosecutor and the admissions made by both the accused persons, it is clear that the offences alleged have been committed in 1999 before the promulgation of U.R.
-2000/15, 2000/11 and

-2000/30 on Transitional Rules of Criminal Procedure as amended by UNTAET Regulation 2001/25, which apply in the matter as underlined above.
+- The accused João Sarmento admitted the allegations in the indictment with respect to the charges to which he pleaded guilty.
+He admitted the allegations contained in the paragraphs 10 to 11, 13 to 21, 22 to 23, 30 to 36, 45 to 48, and 52 to 56 of the indictment.
+The accused admitted also that the crimes listed above (to which he was unequivocally and unconditionally admitting) was committed as part of a widespread and systematic attack against a civilian population with knowledge of the attack. - From the submissions of the Public Prosecutor and the admissions made by the accused, it is clear that the offences alleged have been committed in 1999 before the promulgation of U.R.
+2000/15, 2000/11 and 2000/30 on Transitional Rules of Criminal Procedure as amended by U. R 2001/25, which apply in the matter as underlined above.
 According to the principle nullum crimen sine lege, the law applicable has to be the law, which was in force when the offences were committed.
-Therefore, the first issue to be analyzed by this Court will be the applicability of UNTAET regulations with respect to the crimes the both accused are charged.
+Therefore, the first issue to be analyzed by this Court will be the applicability of UNTAET regulations with respect to the crimes the accused is charged.